A Survey of Deep Graph Clustering: Taxonomy, Challenge, Application, and Open Resource: Taxonomy

 \subsection{Learning paradigm}

-Based on the learning paradigm, the surveyed methods contains four categories: reconstructive methods, adversarial methods, contrastive methods, and hybrid methods.
-Take the attribute graph input for example, we elaborate on these learning paradigms of deep graph clustering methods as follows.
+Based on the learning paradigm, the surveyed methods contain four categories: reconstructive methods, adversarial methods, contrastive methods, and hybrid methods.
+Taking the attribute graph as the input graph, we elaborate on these learning paradigms of deep graph clustering methods as follows.